kokiqq/koki/README.md

-# uzi — Frontend Developer & UI Designer
+# koki - frontend dev

 I craft modern, performance-driven websites with a strong focus on clean layouts, transparent UI effects, and seamless interactions.
 My aim is simple: interfaces that *feel* as good as they look — intuitive, fast, and visually refined.